While living with paraplegia may require major adjustments, it can also be an extremely rewarding experience.

 - leg lifters to get in and out of bed

-- shower hoses to reduce the risk of slipping while bathing
+- shower benches to reduce the risk of slipping while bathing

-Similarly, an occupational therapist can visit you at home and suggest home modifications that can make living with paraplegia easier.
+Similarly, an occupational therapist may treat you at home and suggest home modifications that make living with paraplegia easier.
 For example, those with severe paraplegia may be unable to travel up and down the stairs.
-In such cases, installing ramps or a stairlift can help make the home more accessible.
+In such cases, installing ramps or a stairlift makes the home more accessible.

 Returning to Work or School

-A major goal of occupational therapy for paraplegia is to help you live as normally as possible, which often involves going back to work or school.
+A major goal of occupational therapy for paraplegia is to help you live your best life as normally as possible, which often involves returning to work or school.

-An occupational therapist can help you understand your rights in the workplace and at school.
-Laws like the Americans with Disabilities Act and the Individuals with Disabilities Education Act (IDEA) are designed to help individuals with paraplegia get the accommodations they need to succeed.
+An occupational therapist may help you understand your rights in the workplace and at school.
+Laws like the Americans with Disabilities Act and the Individuals with Disabilities Education Act (IDEA) are designed to help individuals with paraplegia receive the accommodations they need to succeed.